-- All 8K run participants are assigned an electronic timing device prior to the event in their participant packet.
+- All 8K run and 2 mile walk participants are assigned an electronic timing device prior to the event in their participant packet.

 - Participants are responsible for the proper use and application of their assigned timing device.
 Instructions on proper use and application of the timing device are provided on the packet and the event website.

 - Clock time (gun time) is the official time for 8K participants in the Elite Corral, those participating in the Elite Club Competition, and wheelchair participants.
 The official times shall be recorded from the start of the race by the air horn to the point where the participant crosses the finish line.
 Times shall be rounded to the next highest second.
 Net times shall not be used for any purpose for participants in the Elite Corral, those participating in the Elite Club Competition, and wheelchair participants.

 - Official times for participants in Start Corrals A through H will be the electronic timing device time (net time) from when the participant crosses the start line to the point where the participant crosses the finish line.